Housing News

 Broken down by the number of loans, there were 3.51 million mortgages originated in the fourth quarter, more than had been originated in any quarter in nearly 14 years.

-According to ATTOM’s report, the big driver of the record-breaking quarter was refinances.
+According to ATTOM's report, the big driver of the record-breaking quarter were refinances.
 Lenders refinanced 2.23 million mortgages for $666.8 billion in the fourth quarter.
-That’s an increase of 12% over the third quarter in number of loans and an increase of 11% in total volume.
+That's an increase of 12% over the third quarter in number of loans and an increase of 11% in total volume.

 The report also showed just how dominant refinances were in the market.
 According to the report, 63% of the loans originated in the fourth quarter were refinances.